w3c/wai-curricula/content/content-author/multimedia.md

 * determine the required alternatives to multimedia content, including transcripts, description, captions, and sign language, based on:
   * multimedia formats, such as audio and video
-  * multimedia types, such as recorded and prerecorded
+  * multimedia types, such as live and prerecorded
   * user needs
   * governmental regulations and other policy requirements
 * explain the following accessibility best practices for audio and video content: